• Skip to main content

 No matter what you call them, these carrots are flavorful and pair well with any main dish.
 Copper Pennies are also perfect for potlucks and picnics, they can be served hot or cold, and are simple to make!

-Even if you’re not typically a fan of cooked carrots, this recipe is a must try.
-It just might make a carrot lover out of you!
+Even if you’re not typically a fan of cooked carrots, this recipe, along with my recipe for roasted broccoli and carrots, is a must-try.
+They just might make a carrot lover out of you!

 Here’s what you will need: